jortencio/superset/README.md

 The Superset module has a number of limitations:
 * It has only been tested to work on RedHat 8, Ubuntu 20.04
-* Though the Python version can be overwritten, Superset module has only been tested on Python 3.8
+* Though the Python version can be overwritten, Superset module has been tested on Python 3.9
 * Superset app configuration file limited to options currently specified in the epp template
 * It is currently only to install the current latest version of the python Superset library.
 As at this release it is version 2.1.0
 * The admin parameters are limited in that any previously configured admin users will remain in Superset's DB and will need to be removed manually within the Superset